SALP Chapter 19

 Batiya, goddess of the earth.

-Along with Ailea, goddess of water, she was said to be one of the two most beloved deities among the Penmark people, competing for first and second place.
+Along with Ailea, goddess of water, she was said to be one of the most beloved deities among Penmarkians, competing for first or second place.

-But Vigo had been a child who attended Raphlish Church more diligently than anyone, even enjoying the scriptures and hymns.
-Angel this, angel that—he had loved it so much that she had inwardly sneered at him as a naive fanatic.
+But Vigo had been someone who attended the Raphlish church more diligently than anyone, enjoying even the scriptures and hymns.
+Angel, angel.
+Angel, angel—he'd said it so often she'd sneered at him privately, called him a naïve true-believer with nothing in his head but faith.

-She was someone who had frequently doubted whether there were any gods or angels in the world, even after the lake incident in Newbella, but learning that Vigo had abandoned his once-deep faith was somehow shocking.
+She was someone who'd periodically doubted that there was neither god nor angel in the world even after the lake incident at Newbella, but somehow it was shocking to hear that Vigo had abandoned his once-deep faith.

 Father Conor added, as if reading her shock.